mckeeh3/woe-sim/README-docker-hub.md

-# Docker Hub Container Registry
+# Use Docker Hub Container Registry

 See the [Docker Hub Quickstart](https://docs.docker.com/docker-hub/) for detailed instructions.